bobbyrussell/dotfiles/README.md

 dotfiles
 ========
 These are my dotfiles.
-I use these when I'm working with a setup other than my own.
+There are many like them, but these are mine.

 INSTALL
 -------
 Installation is easy
 ```shell
 ~$ git clone https://github.com/bobbyrussell/dotfiles.git
 ~$ cd dotfiles/